-In case of reallocation of tasks between project beneficiaries, due to, for example, financial difficulties of one of the project beneficiary, a reallocation of funds may be necessary between project beneficiaries.
-Under these circumstances, the co-financing contracts shall also be modified, leading to a reduction/increase of the corresponding co-financing funds;
+In case of reallocation of tasks between project beneficiaries, due to, for example, financial difficulties of one of the project beneficiaries, a reallocation of funds may be necessary between project beneficiaries.
+Under these circumstances, the co-financing contracts shall also be modified, leading to a reduction/increase of the corresponding cofinancing funds;

-d) budgetary reallocations between the budgetary lines:
+c) budgetary reallocations between the budgetary lines:

-As a general rule, the management bodies do not encourage the reallocation of funds between budgetary chapters, especially due to the changes allowed under the budget flexibility rule.
-However, projects may, in exceptional and duly justified cases, apply for reallocations of funds between budgetary chapters (only for direct costs).
+As a general rule, the management bodies do not encourage the reallocation of funds between budgetary lines, especially due to the changes allowed under the budget flexibility rule.
+However, projects may, in exceptional and duly justified cases, apply for reallocations of funds between budgetary lines.
 The reasons for modifications have to be very well justified and the LB/beneficiaries have to prove the necessity for reallocation of funds and the impact it has on the project implementation.

-e) extension of the implementation period:
+d) extension of the implementation period:

-The LB can submit only Addenda to extend the implementation period, case in which the approval of the MA/MC is needed.
-The MA's approval is needed for extending the project implementation period with up to 3 months, while periods exceeding 3 months or exceeding the maximum eligible implementation period (as set by the relevant Guide for Applicants) need the MC's approval.
+The LB can submit only request to extend the implementation period, case in which the approval of the MA/MC is needed.
+The MA's approval is needed for extending the project implementation period, until the limit set up by the relevant Guide for Applicants while exceeding the maximum eligible implementation period (as set by the relevant Guide for Applicants) need the MC's approval.